-Almut Burchard Department of Mathematics University of Toronto Jörg Liebeherr Department of Electrical and Computer Engineering University of Toronto Florin Ciucu Department of Computer Science University of Virginia
+Almut Burchard

+Department of Mathematics

+University of Toronto

+almut@math.utoronto.ca

+Jörg Liebeherr

+Department of Electrical and

+Computer Engineering

+University of Toronto

+jorg@comm.utoronto.ca

+Florin Ciucu

+Department of Computer Science

+University of Virginia

+florin@cs.virginia.edu

-Abstract-A recent result in network calculus theory provided statistical delay bounds for exponentially bounded traffic that grow as $\mathcal{O}(H \log H)$ with the number of nodes on the network path.1 In this paper we establish the corresponding lower bound which shows that under these assumptions, typical end-to-end delays can indeed grow as $\Theta(H \log H)$.
-The lower bound is obtained by analyzing the end-to-end delay in a tandem network.
-A critical assumption is that each packet maintains the same service time at each traversed node.
-The results of this paper provide conclusive evidence that, in general, delays have a qualitatively different scaling behavior than is suggested by a worst-case analysis or by assuming independence on the service obtained at network nodes.
+Abstract-A recent result in network calculus theory provided statistical delay bounds for exponentially bounded traffic that grow as $O(H\log H)$ with the number of nodes on the network path.
+In this paper we establish the corresponding lower bound which shows that for such such types of traffic, typical end-to-end delays can indeed grow as $\Theta\left(H\log H\right)$.
+The lower bound is obtained by analyzing the end-to-end delay in a tandem network where each packet maintains the same service time at each traversed node.
+The results of this paper provide conclusive evidence that, in general, delays have a qualitatively different scaling behavior than is suggested by a worst-case analysis or by an analysis that assumes independent service times at network nodes.